PSoni2000/expenses-calculator/README.md

 # About Project App

-RecordMyExpenses is a basic Expenses Calculator app which let you store your expenses in your Web browser(localStorage).
+Expenses Calculator is a basic Expenses Calculator app which let you store your expenses in your Web browser(localStorage).
 And prepare a bar chart dynamically to show your expenses month wise in filtered Year.

 ## Language / Library Used